Xnuvers007/FTPScan/README.md

 # FTPScan
-This program use to detect FTP vuln , using English language
+This program used to detect FTP vuln, using the English language

 # WARNING